Herb Kawainui Kāne: Site-specific works

-Kāne's paintings include several large canvasses or murals for hotel lobbies and similar public and commercial spaces.
-His 1973 mural, made of wool, titled Opening of the Pacific to Man, was designed for a space above the entrance to the Pacific Trade Center, on Alakea and King Streets in central Honolulu.
+Kāne's paintings include several large canvases and murals for hotel lobbies and similar public and commercial spaces.
+His 1973 mural, made of wool, titled Opening of the Pacific to Man, was designed for a space above the entrance to the Pacific Trade Center in central Honolulu.
 It measures 11 ft high and 43 ft wide, and depicts voyaging canoes and a central male figure holding a paddle.
-In the corner of the mural is a representation of the wayfarer's chart, traditionally made of shells and sticks, in which islands and ocean swell patterns are encoded to assist the training of a navigator.
 As a design consultant, Kāne worked on resorts and visitor centers in Hawaiʻi and the South Pacific, as well as a cultural center in Fiji.
 Kāne was commissioned by the National Park Service in 1976 to paint "Keoua's Arrival", which is on permanent display in the Visitor Center at Puʻukoholā Heiau National Historic Site.
-Several of his large canvasses are on permanent view at the Outrigger Hotel in Waikiki in Honolulu, where the management dedicated the area as a permanent tribute to Kāne.
+Several of his large canvases are on permanent view at the Outrigger Hotel in Waikīkī, Honolulu.

-One 1973 site-specific mural, painted on a custom-designed wall as part of a history center under construction (and never completed) at Punaluʻu Beach, gained notoriety twice.
+One 1973 site-specific mural was painted on a custom-designed wall as part of a history center under construction (and never completed) at Punaluʻu Beach.
 The historical mural, titled Ancient Punaluu, Hawaiʻi Island, measured 24 ft wide by 10 ft high.
-According to a news report, "The mural shows aliʻi, warriors and commoners on the black sandbar, which separates Punaluʻu Bay from a pond where springs provide fresh water immediately behind the beach...
-A ceiling of thatch gave the feeling of being inside an old Hawaiian shelter ,and the thatch hid lighting, which gave a natural, daylight look to the mural.
-Pebbles and sand at the base of the painting met real pebbles and sand on the floor of the history center."
+The mural shows aliʻi, warriors, and commoners on a black sandbar separating Punaluʻu Bay from a pond, with a thatched ceiling evoking an old Hawaiian shelter.
+Pebbles and sand at the base of the painting led to real pebbles and sand on the floor of the center."